Vaccine Safety & NEW Guidelines

 DISCLAIMER: I am not a vet though I have gleaned all my research from veterinarian experts and have provided many links as references at the bottom of the page.
 Since I am not a vet please do not take my advice over that of a veterinarian, but I urge you to do your own research and make INFORMED decisions for your pet.
 All vaccines and medicines your pet receives are 100% your choice, not mine and not your Veterinarian's choice, with exception of the rabies vaccine which is regulated by law.
 I hope you enjoy the reading below and continue researching these topics if you own one of my chihuahuas or plan to.

 We are looking for puppy homes that believe the one size fits all vaccine and chemical medicine regiments are not in the best interest of your tiny pet.
 Chihuahuas are the smallest breed in the world.
 I have read case studies which prove small breeds are at much greater risk for side effects and death related to vaccines and chemical medicines that treat parasites.
 For over 5 years I have been raising my chihuahuas with a delicate balance of holistic and conventional care.
 We incorporate only certain vaccines and medicines as needed, but the greater majority of our health regimen is completely natural, and it has been proven effective by me and so many others.
+I am completely fine with anyone who requests their puppy to get zero vaccines for holistic reasons!
+Just be sure to let me know after deposit.

 We make sure all puppies after they are weaned get at least 1 parvo/distemper vaccine before going to their new home.
 That's usually around 10-11 weeks old that they receive their first shot versus the standard method of starting vaccines at 6-9 weeks.
 Chihuahuas are usually not more than a pound at that tender age and usually still nursing.
 Puppies who are nursing are receiving maternal antibodies through mother's milk.
 Those maternal antibodies actually seek and destroy the vaccines antibodies.
 The evidence is clear and there is a plethora of evidence to back this up.
 The reason puppies are often given so many "puppy shots" is because they are trying to catch the window where the mother's antibodies wear off and the vaccine can actually take effect.
 Knowing this, we can be more selective based on when the puppy is weaned and the lifestyle of the puppy during that window.
 It is completely pointless to start vaccinating until the puppies are completely weaned.
 Even then the antibodies can last up to a month after weaning, so any shots given during this time are null and void.
 Those vaccines are not harmless, though- they contain ingredients called adjuvants such as Mercury (aka thimerisol), aluminum, formaldehyde and many others than are known toxins.
 That is why we should limit the number of vaccines given and make each one count.